-2. The credits were earned with a grade of B or better; and
+2. The credits were earned with a grade of B or better; or a grade in the Juris Doctor program that the department has determined is equivalent to a "B" in a master's program; and

 3. The credits were earned within the six-year statute of limitations on course work applicable to fulfillment of graduate degree requirements at the time of graduation from the second degree program.
 Work over ten years old at the anticipated point of degree completion also must be reviewed and approved by the College of Graduate Studies Petitions Committee.